araujo88/BitLDC/README.md

 ```

 ### Notes on the Python Script:
-- **BitDCIdentity Class**: Represents a person's BitDC identity with methods for adding/removing verifiers, performing life verifications, and receiving death claims.
+- **BitLDCIdentity Class**: Represents a person's BitLDC identity with methods for adding/removing verifiers, performing life verifications, and receiving death claims.
 - **generate_identity_hash**: Creates a SHA-256 hash based on combined personal data.
 - **perform_life_verification**: Simulates a life verification action.
 - **receive_death_claim**: Simulates the receipt of a death claim and processes it through a simple consensus mechanism.